 If your employer hasn’t made the contribution payment to your workplace pension scheme that they are required to make, or they haven’t passed the contribution deducted from your salary to your workplace pension scheme, you can report this to us using our dedicated online form.

 Why have I been enrolled into a pension scheme?

 The law requires all employers to automatically enrol certain staff into a pension scheme and pay contributions.
 Employers also have to deduct staff pension contributions from salary payments.
-Between 2012 and 2018 these requirements will be rolled out to all employers.

 If you have been automatically enrolled and you want to opt out then speak to the pension scheme or your employer who should provide you with an opt out notice.